madebits/madebits.github.io/blog/2015/2015-12-10-WebEx-On-Ubuntu.md

 ##WebEx with Integrated Audio

 WebEx integrated audio will not work in Firefox 64 bit.
 We need to use the 32 bit version of Firefox.
-The steps above for Firefox 64 bit have to be done, before you continue (using 64 bit Firefox as shown above, no need to repeat them for Firefox 32 bit).
-Look at version of Firefox you have (at this time I have 42.0 build 2) and download from Mozilla [directly](https://ftp.mozilla.org/pub/firefox/releases/) the binaries of this version for Linux 32 bit, and place them in some folder `~/32` (you can use any name):
+The steps above for Firefox 64 bit have to be done, before you continue (by using 64 bit Firefox as shown above, no need to repeat them for Firefox 32 bit).
+Look at version of Firefox you have (at this time I have 42.0 build 2) and download from Mozilla [directly](https://ftp.mozilla.org/pub/firefox/releases/) the binaries of this version for Linux 32 bit, and place them in some folder, e.g.: `~/32` (you can use any name):

 ```
 cd